-- Kung-Fu Proof Mook: The Master tries his favorite line on the 500-year-old King of Atlantis - who laughs at him.
+- Kung Fu-Proof Mook: The Master tries his favourite line on the 500-year-old King of Atlantis - who laughs at him.

 - Literal Genie: Kronos lets the Master go when the Doctor asks for it, but doesn't seem to understand he wasn't supposed to escape.

-- Look Behind You: "You see, Sergeant, the whole point is - Doctor!
+- "You see, Sergeant, the whole point is - Doctor!
 What a very timely -" (punch) "You're wrong, Sergeant Benton.
 THAT is the oldest trick in the book!"